lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 ellipse(12, 36, 78, 90);
 ```

+The colors that are strings are defined within the core of P5 and your web browser, so they cannot be changed. using [these](https://searchwindevelopment.techtarget.com/definition/136-browser-colors-with-names) pre-created colors is benificial for quick codes, but lack any degree of customization.
+Using RGB or Hexadecimal color codes as arguments can allow us to specify our intended colors with a much finer level of detail.

-We can also use numbers as arguments in order to create very specific color shades.
-We do this by balancing red, green, and blue values.
-Start by designing a color shade using a tool such as an [RGB Color Calculator](https://www.w3schools.com/colors/colors_rgb.asp) to find the shade you'd like to use.
-Once you pick your shade, you'll notice the color's red, green, and blue values represented as three discrete number values between 0 and 255:
+We can utilize a collection of three numbers as arguments in P5's color related funcitons in order to create very specific color shades.
+We do this by balancing amount of red, green, and blue present in the color.
+You can start by designing a color shade using a tool such as an [RGB Color Calculator](https://www.w3schools.com/colors/colors_rgb.asp) to find the shade you'd like to use.
+Once you pick your shade, you'll notice the color's red, green, and blue values (R,G,B) represented as three integer number values between 0 and 255:

 ![](/images/uploads/screen-shot-2019-05-24-at-10.14.00-am.png "RGB Color Calculator example")